|

 past and present.

-Heathrow Visitor Centre (pre 2007 and no longer exists in this form) seen from the car park
+Heathrow Visitor Centre (pre 2007 and no longer exists) seen from the car park

-Outside the building is a statue of Sir John Alcock and Sir Arthur
+Outside the building was a statue of Sir John Alcock and Sir Arthur

 Whitten Brown